Early Detection Can Minimize the Effects of Glaucoma

 Glaucoma is not cured in one day and treatment requires patient compliance in order to be effective.
 As patients with a family history have an increased risk of glaucoma, you should inform your family of your diagnosis and encourage them to undergo testing.
 Based on the success of your treatment, our doctors will create a long-term plan to effectively manage the progression of your disease.

 Protect Your Eyesight

 Regular exams are integral to protect our patients' vision and independence.
 Glaucoma can have serious effects but it is generally a treatable condition.
-To schedule your visit to our office, call Progressive Eye Care at (801) 676-2020 or use our online contact form.
+To schedule your visit to our office, call Progressive Eye Care at (801) 676-2020 or request your appointment online.